-I For the three

-May 31, 2022 May 31, 2021 Change (%)

-Telecommunication Products & Services \$ 1,516,125 \$ 1,737,080 -13%

-SMS & MMS Business \$ 3,338,998 \$ 4,160,694 -20%

-Big Data \$ \$ 98,715 -100%

-Total Revenue \$ 4,855,123 \$ 5,996,489 -19%
+For the three months ended A august 31, 2022 .
+A August 31, 2021 Change (%) Telecommunication Products & Services \$ 2,810,498 \$ 1,711,295 64% SMS & MMS Business \$ 2,109,959 \$ 3,642,917 -42% Big Data \$ 62,500 \$ 32,702 91% Total Revenue \$ 4,982,957 \$ 5,386,914 -7%

-We recorded \$4,855,123 in revenue for the quarter ended May 31, 2022, a decrease of \$1,141,366 or 19%, compared to the quarter ended May 31, 2021.
-This decrease resulted from decrease in revenue of \$220,955, \$821,696 and \$98,715 from our Telecommunication Products & Services, SMS & MMS business and Big Data business, respectively.
-The current outbreak of Covid-19 in China and the "lockdown' in parts of China have slightly affected our operation, thus seeing the drop in the revenues.
-As of the date of this report, all operations are slowly moving back to pre-lockdown period.
+We recorded \$4,982,957 in revenue for the three months ended August 31, 2022, a decrease of \$403,957 or 7%, compared to the three months ended August 31, 2021.
+This decrease resulted from a decrease in revenue of \$1,532,958 from our SMS & MMS business, offset in part by an increase in revenue of \$1,099,203 and \$29,798 from our Telecommunication Products & Services and Big Data business, respectively.
+The Big Data business started recording revenue as it has recently secured a new contract with Pacific Life Re in Asia to advance to the next phase of collaboration.
+The recent outbreak of Covid-19 in China and the "lockdown" in parts of China have slightly affected our operation, thus seeing a drop in the revenues.
+However, all operations are beginning to resume back to normal.
 We principally earn revenue by providing mobile payment and recharge services to customers of telecommunications companies in China.
 Specifically, we earn a negotiated rebate amount from the telecommunications companies for all monies paid by consumers to those companies that we process.
-As we continue to develop our mobile recharge business, we expect that revenues will continue to grow.
-Our SMS texting service has grown substantially compared to last year.
-The growth is expected to flourish further with the Company continuing to make prepayments to purchase large bulks of inventories to be resold to our increasing corporate clientele.
+As we continue to develop our mobile recharge business, we expect that revenues will continue to grow especially with the recent new funding that we secured in August, we foresee a higher revenue from this business.
+Our SMS texting service however shown a drop as compared to the previous quarter.
+The current lower margin contribution from this service led to the Company redistributing our resources to other higher margin services.
+However, our on-going plans to secure more corporate clientele is expected to help boost our margins moving forward.
 We also earned revenue during the most recently completed fiscal year from our new venture on subscription plan acquisition and mobile phone sales.
 The Company expects and hopes that these new product offerings will continue to provide additional revenue for the Company in the future.
-During the last quarter of the fiscal year, our Big Data division secured a contract with Pacific Life Re, a global life reinsurance serving the insurance industry with comprehensive suite of products and services, to develop a holistic multi-faceted risk rating concept, leveraging the Company's proprietary approach to analytics by drawing data from novel sources and filtering them through advance algorithms with the ultimate goal to apply new insights generated from our FingerMotion's predictive model to the traditional insuran